A photo of passengers disembarking from an EgyptAir flight in Port Sudan International Airport on September 5, 2023.

 “I like to see different cultures.
 For example, I found out that Zanzibar is the biggest spice exporter in Africa.
 Most of the spices we consume come from Zanzibar.
 I didn't know that,” Amaku says.

-The sense of wonder and delight she experiences is something many Africans, including the clients she works with at her agency, may never be able to enjoy, owing to the existing difficulties plaguing intra-Africa travel.
+The sense of wonder and delight she experiences is something many Africans, including the clients she works with at her agency, may never be able to enjoy, owing to the existing difficulties plaguing travel within the continent.

 Sign Up To Our Newsletter